Home > Finance > Greek overcome the debt crisis began to sell an asset

 Greek overcome the debt crisis began to sell an asset

-Posted on Saturday, 10 September 2011 by admin
+Posted on Saturday, 10 September 2011 by Kina

 Indonesia, when ‘rescued ' by IMF in times of crisis 'forced ' to sell assets through privatization.
 The same way will now be carried out by Greece, which will speed up asset sales under the European Union and IMF monitoring.